derrickroselight/Advanced_Dijkstra_Algorithm/README.md

 # Advanced_Dijkstra_Algorithm
 Dijkstra Algorithm --- Finding the most optimal road on the map.
-I'd like to call it "advanced" because I also added transportation and width limits, which made it more vivid.
+I'd like to call it "advanced" because I added transportation and width limits, which made it more vivid.
 Moreover, I also set up a array to record which roads the optimal route passed by.

 To begin with, we have to covert the .txt into Numpy matrix, so the map will look like that.